 You’ve probably heard the golden rule that applies to any memory foam mattress in a box: you need to allow at least 24 hours for it to decompress before you can actually use it.

-But is this really that necessary?
+Is this really that necessary?
 What will happen to a mattress if you set to sleep on it just a few hours after unpacking?

 Well, shortly speaking, nothing critical.